-As writers we will be looking at setting descriptions and writing our own Egyptian myths based on our study of the Egyptian ‘Cinderella’ story of Rhodopis.
+As writers we will be looking closely at traditional tales, writing our own epic Egyptian myths based on our study of the Egyptian ‘Cinderella’ story of Rhodopis.
 We will also be writing non-chronological reports about Ancient Egypt and diary entries as Howard Carter opening Tutankhamun’s tomb for the first time.

-As mathematicians we will be deepening our knowledge of number, addition and subtraction, moving into multiplication, as well as measuring length and perimeter.
+As mathematicians we will be deepening our knowledge of addition and subtraction, moving into multiplication, as well as measuring length and perimeter.

-As historians we will explore every aspect of the Ancient Egyptians culminating in our own Ancient Egyptian museum which we hope to invite parents to come and see.
+As Historians we will explore every aspect of the Ancient Egyptians culminating in our own Ancient Egyptian museum which we will invite all parents to come and see.

 As artists and designers we will be creating our own mummy models, designing sarcophaguses, making Pharoah self portraits and writing in hieroglyphics.
 We will also be designing and baking our own Egyptian breads.
-These will all be seen in our Ancient Egyptian museum at the end of term!
+These will all be seen in our Ancient Egyptian museum!

 As philosophers we will be questioning the structure of Ancient Egyptian society; the workers through to the Pharaoh and the role of slaves.
 We will also be taking a closer look at the Ancient Egyptian belief in the afterlife – just why did they bury their Pharaos as mummies with food and riches alongside?

-As linguists we will build on our fantastic French learning from Year 3 – increasing our vocabulary and practising our speaking and listening.
+As linguists we will build on our fantastic French learning from last term – increasing our vocabulary and practising our speaking and listening.